DecisionToolkit/dsntk-rs/feel-grammar/README.md

 ## Overview

-FEEL grammar and parsing tables generator used by other components of [DSNTK](https://github.com/dsntk) project.
+FEEL grammar and parsing tables generator used by other components of [Decision Toolkit](https://github.com/dsntk) project.

 ## License